 The new iPhone 8 display is the most exciting aspect of the new iPhone.
-We continue to hear that Apple will use a flexible OLED display in one of the new iPhones.
+We continue to hear that Apple will use a 5.8-inch OLED display in one of the new iPhones.
 We may see several models this fall, and it is likely the iPhone 8 flagship that will come with new technology.

-Rumors suggest Apple is working with Samsung to manufacture these new screens for a device that arrives this year.
 Rumors going as far back as 2015 outline the deal and the progression of Apple’s drive to include a new OLED display in the iPhone 8.
 According to The Korea Herald, Samsung will deliver as much as 80% of the new iPhone 8 OLED displays.

 A bottom portion of the iPhone 8 screen could be dedicated to a function area where a virtual home button exists.
 If this sounds familiar, it’s how most Android phones work.
-Sources indicate the iPhone 8 display may include the same 18:9 screen ratio as the LG G6.

 One reason for the wide range of iPhone 8 rumors is that Apple is reportedly working on more than 10 different iPhone 8 prototypes. iPhone 8 leaks may contain bits of information from any of these early iPhone 8 designs.

 iPhone 8 Design